PantalaLabs/ParallelComm/README.md

 # ParallelComm Library

-Library to send/receive data through digital pins between boards or between processors on the same board
+Library to send/receive data through digital pins between boards or between processors on the same board.
+Not tested between two cores of the same uC.

 ## Motivation